khushisingh39/Virtual-Calculator/README.md

+#Virtual-Calculator
-**A hand gesture-controlled calculator built with OpenCV and Python.**
+##A hand gesture-controlled calculator built with OpenCV and Python.

 **About:**